 Introduction to Pictures in Listings

 Pictures make an item more appealing, and give buyers a better idea of the item's appearance.
 A picture that is stored on the eBay site is stored under eBay Picture Services (EPS).
 A self-hosted picture is stored on a different site.
 At least one picture is required for each listing.
 Using lots of high-quality pictures is a great way to help sell your item.
 Up to 12 pictures can be added to any listing in any category at no cost.
-Up to 24 pictures can be added for motor vehicle listings, but the seller is charged $0.15 for each picture beyond the first 12.
+For motor vehicle listings, you can have 12 free pictures and for a small fee up to 24 pictures.

 - All listing must have at least one image.